-Windows 7 was such a welcome relief after the poor debut of Vista that it is bound to endure even longer than the revered XP.
-All computers expire, however, and need replacing at some point, which will mean switching over to Windows 8.
-When you switch to Windows 8, you'll see how much of a leap forward it is.
-The fact that Windows 8 includes desktops and mobile devices in its domain indicates a goal to revolutionize operating systems forevermore.
+Windows 7 came as such a welcome relief after the poor debut of Vista that it is bound to endure even longer than the revered XP.
+All computers expire, however, and need to be replaced at some point.
+That will mean switching over to Windows 8, and when that happens, you'll see how much of a leap forward Windows 8 is.
+The fact that this new Microsoft OS can run both desktops and mobile devices shows that Microsoft wants to revolutionize operating systems going forward.

 Help & Support

-Security software publishers are not equal when it comes to the methods they use to provide support for their products.
-Be aware that some companies are available 24/7, meaning you can always reach a representative via online chat or telephone.
+Security software publishers provide different levels of support for their products.
+Some companies offer 24/7 assistance, meaning you can always reach a representative via online chat or telephone, no matter when a problem arises.
 However, some companies limit their support hours, and some only provide support via email.

-If you want to protect yourself online in the best possible way, don’t be content with Windows Defender.
+If you want to give your system the best protection from online threats, look beyond Windows Defender.
 Read performance tests from respected labs, visit product user forums to uncover issues, and decide what level of help and support is right for you.
-Our reviews provide a summation of all that information in one place, so if we can make your decision easier, then we have done our job.
+Our reviews summarize all that information in one place to help make your decision easier.

 At TopTenREVIEWS We Do the Research So You Don't Have To.™